Table of Contents_

 Google’s Nexus program is still going strong and continues to win the heart’s of Android enthusiasts.
-It’s always a surprise on which manufacturer Google chooses each year, and the latest Nexus was no exception, hence why it made our best smartphone of 2016 list.
-The Chinese phone manufacturer, Huawei, was chosen to build the Nexus 6P.
+It’s always a surprise on which manufacturer Google chooses each year, and the latest Nexus was no exception, hence why it made our best smartphone list.
+The Chinese phone manufacturer, Huawei, was chosen to build the highly rated Andoid phone, Nexus 6P.
 The new moniker is certainly interesting; it builds off of the previous year’s Motorola-manufactured Nexus 6, but adds a “P” to represent “Premium”.

 Price: $499 on the Google Store

 WHY IT’S A TOP PICK: The best Nexus phone yet and most optimized Android software.

 There’s no getting around that the Nexus 6P is a large phone.
 The 5.7″ sized display alone implies that, but the top and bottom bezel extend past that to make it even taller.
 However, that’s not in vain, the 6P features something many phones don’t – dual front-facing speakers.
 This makes watching videos a much better experience, as the sound is directed towards you and creates a stereo effect.

 The front is entirely a glass panel, but as you turn the device, you’ll get an eyeful of metal.
 The all-metal build is the result of Google’s “Premium” initiative.
 Huawei has already had a leg up on the metallic manufacturing process, so it was no problem for the company to meet Google’s demands.

 On the sides, the edges are flanked by nice, shiny chamfers.
 The finish on the back is very smooth and feel great in the hand.
 However, it’s also somewhat slippery.
 Our model is the Graphite color, but it also comes in Matte Gold, Aluminum (silver), and Frost (white).